 The child with the help of Brown Stairs attains a deeper understanding of spatial locations, units, measurements, and proportions.

 The child also develops motor skills and is prepared for future geometric concepts.

 Red Rods: (3 to 3.5 years)

 The Red Rods are rods that come in varied sizes and have a square cross-section.
 The set of Red Rods consists of 10 rods where the smallest rod is 10cm and the largest is 1 meter long.

-Each rod increases 10cm in size moving to 100cm.
+Each rod increases by 10cm in size moving to 100cm.

 The Red Rods come on the 4th number after cylinder blocks, pink tower, and brown stairs.
 The Red Rods primary use is to develop the child’s perception of length.

-The red rods also help the child with coordination, balance and expand the child’s mathematical vocabulary.
+The red rods also help the child with coordination and balance and expand the child’s mathematical vocabulary.